Atem18/atemlire/app/_posts/2021-09-14-how-to-develop-and-build-a-wordpress-theme-inside-a-container.md

 If you don't know yet Docker compose, please go to [https://docs.docker.com/compose/](https://docs.docker.com/compose/ "https://docs.docker.com/compose/") and come back to this tutorial.

-If you know already everything, here is the GitHub repo : [https://github.com/Atem18/docker-wordpress](https://github.com/Atem18/docker-wordpress "https://github.com/Atem18/docker-wordpress")
+If you know already everything and just want to clone a working template, here is the GitHub repo : [https://github.com/Atem18/docker-wordpress](https://github.com/Atem18/docker-wordpress "https://github.com/Atem18/docker-wordpress")

 For reference, here is the Docker Compose we will use: